 Table 2 shows the model estimated with only the different BMI categories.
-Column (1) shows the estimates of the Cox Proportional Hazard model and shows that a respondent classified as overweight at the beginning of a spell can expect to experience a 12% longer unemployment spell, all else equal, compared to a respondent who is of normal weight.
-With the average spell being about 11.7 weeks, the overweight respondent can expect to experience unemployment for a total of 13.1 weeks.
-The respondent that is obese can expect to experience unemployment for about 21% longer or about 2.5 weeks more than an individual of normal BMI.
+Column (1) shows the estimates of the Cox Proportional Hazard model and shows that a respondent classified as underweight at the begging of the spell do not experience a significant impact on the duration of their unemployment spell whereas those classified as overweight can expect to experience a 10% longer unemployment spell, all else equal, compared to a respondent who is of normal weight.
+With the average spell being about 12.5 weeks, the overweight respondent can expect to experience unemployment for a total of 13.7 weeks.
+The respondent that is obese can expect to experience unemployment for about 20% longer or about 2.5 weeks more than an individual of normal BMI.

 Beyond the previously discussed endogeneity caused by repeated spells by a given individual, one may be concerned that BMI, specifically weight, is related to the length of an unemployment spell.
 To satisfy the assumptions of the CPH model, we use the BMI classification at the start of the unemployment spell, and this remains constant for the duration of the spell leading to a lower likelihood of endogeneity bias.
-To support this claim, we also estimate the simple model using the BMI classification for the respondent in the year prior to the start of the unemployment spell.
+To further allay fears of endogeneity we also estimate the simple model using the BMI classification for the respondent in the year prior to the start of the unemployment spell.
 The stability of the estimates shown in column (2) indicate this potential source of endogeneity should not be a problem in this context.
-Column (3) tests the second source of possible endogeneity by estimating the model with frailty across individuals.
-As discussed previously, we allow for there to be a unique term which modifies the baseline hazard for all spells experience by that individual to account for unobserved variation that is specific to the individual respondent.
+Column (3) tests a second source of possible endogeneity by estimating the model with frailty across individuals.
+As discussed previously, we allow for there to be a unique term which modifies the baseline hazard for all spells experience by that individual to account for unobserved variation that is specific to the individual respondent similar to random intercepts in linear models.